National Association of Women Artists: NAWA Permanent Collection

 The NAWA Permanent Collection, established in 1991 by Liana Moonie (president of the NAWA, 1987–1989), comprises over 200 works dating from the founding of the Association.
 In 1992, the collection was donated to the Zimmerli Art Museum at Rutgers University in New Brunswick, New Jersey, where it has been housed since.
 The exhibition "A Parallel Presence: National Association of Women Artists, 1889–2009," which ran at the Zimmerli Art Museum from January 17 to April 26, 2009 and at UBS Art Gallery in Midtown, New York from May 14 to July 31, 2009, presented works by approximately 80 artists, including Gertrude Vanderbilt Whitney, Theresa Bernstein, Louise Nevelson, Pat Adams, Faith Ringgold, as well as archival materials related to the history of the organization.

 Archive

 The NAWA archive is held at the Zimmerli Art Museum at Rutgers University.

 A portion of the NAWA archives – "administrative and membership records from the 1960s, exhibition records, printed material, and three scrapbooks" – are held at the Smithsonian Institution.
 Additional records, including the annual catalog, can be found at the Solomon R. Guggenheim Museum, Metropolitan Museum of Art, Whitney Museum of American Art, Museum of Modern Art, Ryerson & Burnham Libraries, Frick Art Reference Library, New York Public Library, Film and Fine Art Library at Harvard University, and Library of Congress.

 Members

-A complete list of members is published on the NAWA website.
+A complete list of current members is published on the NAWA website.
 Select historic members include: